Shahir-47/SpaceAccuracy/README.md

   3. Run SpaceAccuracy.exe

  ###### Alternate way to install and run this game:-
-  1. Download all the files except the SpaceAccuracy.zip file
+  1. Download the file named "SourceCode"
   2. Donwload and Intsall Love from :- https://love2d.org/
-  3. Move all the downlaoded files in a newly created folder of your choice (make sure the folder only contains the downloaded files and nothing else)
-  4. Open the file with Love by dragging the newly created folder to the love.exe
+  3. Launch the game by dragging the SourceCode folder to love.exe

 ### Credits:-